 Hiroshima is different from other tourist spots in Japan.
-This country is filled with places that absolutely need to be experienced to be fully understood, but Hiroshima is different than cultural spots like Kyoto or the areas of scenic beauty around Mt.
-Fuji.
-It has an intangible feeling of history to it that is unlike anywhere else.
+The temples of Kyoto or the scenery of Mt.
+Fuji are sightseeing fluff compared to the tangible weight of history that Hiroshima bears.
 The subject matter of the city's main historical focus is dark, but Hiroshima offers moments of surprising lightness that stand out as a welcome counter.
 The key is finding this balance when visiting, which can be done conveniently as a day trip from Kyoto or Osaka.

 KyoTours Japan doesn't currently offer tours to Hiroshima, but judging from the amount of requests we get, it's a popular destination.
 I often tell guests that Hiroshima is a pretty straightforward sightseeing experience that they can do on their own with a little bit of preparation and planning, so that's what this blog is all about!
 Read on for some helpful info and tips for planning your day in Hiroshima.